xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

  > Given there is the player "penny".
  > And "penny" has been logged in.
  <!-- SNAPSHOT status=200 -->
+ > You should be at the player screen.

 Penny cannot see your games: